Manage configurations in SQL Server Database project via SQLCMD variables

 To avoid compilation errors in the project, it is important to enable the SQLCMD mode.

-Managing Configurations at Runtime
+Managing Configurations At Runtime

 SQLCMD variables can be utilized to provide a dynamic substitution for both debugging and publishing.
 You can use variables and values during build, pre-deployment, or post-deployment.
 The database objects are created using the assigned values.
 The following is an example of a post-deployment script that executes different scripts depending upon the value of the variable “DeployType."